aavaz-ai/pii-scrubber/README.md

 	StrictLink    Entity = "STRICT_LINK"

-User can override the implementation of any of the existing scrubber or add their own custom-entities and corresponding scrubbers.
+Users can override the implementation of any of the existing scrubber or add their own custom-entities and corresponding scrubbers.
 Entity scrubber implements the following interface

 ```go